superwerker/superwerker/README.md

 ## Project state / Roadmap

 superwerker is stable and used in production by several customers.
-The roadmap is currently organized in [Github milestones](https://github.com/superwerker/superwerker/milestones).
+The roadmap is currently organized in [projects](https://github.com/superwerker/superwerker/projects).

 ## Installation guide